Record Retention Guidelines

 The definition of books and records goes beyond the typical hard copy items when you maintain all or part of your accounting records on a computer.
 In general, record retention periods are the same for “machine-sensible” records as they are for their hard-copy counterparts.

-If you or your business have more than $10 million in assets and you maintain all or a portion of your accounting records on a computer, the IRS requires that your machine-sensible records be in a retrievable format and provide the information necessary to determine the correct income tax liability.
+If you or your business have more than $10 million in assets and you maintain all or a portion of your accounting records on a computer, the IRS requires that your machine-sensible records be in a retrievable format that provides the information necessary to determine the correct income tax liability.
 This requirement applies even if your accounting system is maintained by a third-party service provider.
 To comply with this requirement, you must retain the following specific documentation for all data files:

 - Record formats (including the meaning of all the codes used to represent information)